 What they do

-A chef prepares, cooks, arranges and presents food that is served in dining establishments such as restaurants, hotels, pubs, cafeterias, aeroplanes, cruise ships and work camps.
-Chefs that work in large establishments may specialise in a particular cuisine, such as Japanese or Thai.
+Chefs plan, prepare, cook, arrange and present food that is served in dining establishments such as restaurants, hotels, pubs, cafeterias, aeroplanes, cruise ships and work camps.
+They plan menus and monitor the quality of dishes at all stages of preparation, as well as demonstrating techniques and advising on cooking procedures.
+Chefs may specialise in a particular cuisine.

-A chef is also responsible for managing kitchen operations, purchasing foodstuffs, and keeping the kitchen clean and hygienic.
-Other responsibilities include receiving and storing provisions, planning menus, and training and supervising other staff.
+Chefs are also responsible for managing kitchen operations, purchasing foodstuffs, and keeping the kitchen clean and hygienic.
+Other responsibilities include receiving and storing provisions, and training and supervising other staff.

 Often a chef is expected to work long hours and weekends, in sometimes hot and humid conditions.
 Evening and weekend work can interfere with personal commitments and shift work can be tiring.
 Cuts and burns are common injuries for chefs as they work with sharp knives and hot appliances.